 Welcome to Dwarf Stars and Dark Nebula (DSDN), the official table-top role playing game (RPG) of FarCorners Studios (FCS)!
 DSDN brings old world concepts into the future, and has players explore a newly chartered region of space as a member of a space-faring race.

 DSDN is set against the backdrop of intergalactic conflicts throughout the 22nd century.
 For hundreds of years, the Isyan Allegiance and the Hexadonian Federation have been at odds with the Union of Interstellar Alliances (UIA).
 The UIA is a federation of independent alliances stretched across two galaxies.
 The Brotillian Confederacy and the Xenorian Cotillion are two of the most prominent members that lead the UIA in its goal to establish peace, order, and prosperity.
-Earth was the center of a major war that brought the UIA in to liberate the planet from the Isyan occupation.
+Earth was at the center of a major war that brought the UIA in to liberate the planet from the Isyan occupation.
 The United Terran Alliance was created after Earth was rebuilt and Humans ventured out into space to join the other galactic powers as the latest member of the UIA.
 The war between the Isyan and the UIA ended with an armistice, but tensions among the rival groups and their respective member nations flare periodically.
-The universe is a powder keg ready to explode.
+In short, the universe is a powder keg ready to explode.

 The citizens of the planetary system, unofficially called Xha’lem, know that peace is fragile, and war is forever looming over their heads.
 Only four of the nine planets are currently occupied and the inhabitants of the star system seem to enjoy neutrality.
 Many work hard to maintain the peace, even as conflicts arise elsewhere in the universe.
 Still, as is always the case, diversity brings with it difference, and difference can lead to disagreements that can escalate in uncontrollable ways.
 Even though you may feel separated from your race’s homeworld, you are still inextricably connected to your people’s decisions and their destiny.
-Whether you are a Senator vying for political power, a Bounty Hunter in search of your next pay day, or an Engineer building a new space port, there is a lot to do in this corner of the galaxy.
+Whether you are a senator vying for political power, a bounty hunter in search of your next pay day, or an engineer building a new space port, there is a lot to do in this corner of the galaxy.

 DSDN is guided by someone who serves as the Story Master (SM).
 The SM is equivalent to the Dungeon Master (DM) or Game Master (GM) of other RPGs.
 The SM is the singular force that controls and guides the entire game.
 The SM develops the underlying story/campaign/adventure.
 Although this manual will provide for the rules and background information, including items and key concepts, the SM can create their own worlds, items, characters, and even rules.